How to have an accelerated metabolism in a healthy way (advantages and disadvantages)

 The factors that regulate body metabolism are the following

-- Body size and composition : there is a relationship between body mass and energy needs.
+• Body size and composition : There is a relationship between body mass and energy needs.
 Therefore, larger individuals or those with more muscle mass need more energy or calories, even at rest.
 The larger the size, the higher or faster the metabolism will be.

-Problems that can affect you
+Problems that may affect you

-In most living beings, metabolism works efficiently and effectively without us even having to think about it.
+In most living beings, the metabolism works efficiently and effectively without us even having to think about it.

 Most metabolic disorders are related to the existence of abnormal concentrations of enzymes or hormones in the blood, or to problems in their functioning.